 If you will be at the internship a total of 120 hours or more over the course of the semester, you may register for 3 units.

-If you have any questions about the course, or for further information on registering for fall, spring, or summer internships, please contact the internship coordinator:
+If you have any questions about the course, or for further information on registering for fall or spring internships, please contact the internship coordinator:

 Office Phone: (657) 278-3318